hamler-lang/docs/guides/02_QuickStart.md

 ## Module structure

 A module is simply a bunch of related functions, types and type classes.
 This makes a program a collection of modules.
-This helps organize your code and make reuse some of the code easier.
+This helps organize your code and makes reusing some of the code easier.

 ### Module header